EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 1. Register your Service Provider and test integration with the **demo** instance of EGI Check-in by selecting the "Demo" integration environment during registration through the EGI Federation Registry Portal.
+Service registration requests require approval by an administrator.
+The review process for the demo environment involves primarily the technical aspects of the service configuration.
+However, moving the service to production requires compliance with all the [eligibility criteria] (see Step 2).
 The demo instance allows for testing authentication and authorisation through the academic and social Identity Providers connected to Check-in without affecting the production Check-in service.
 Note that while the demo instance